AWass04/Bin-Packing-Problem-with-Random-Mutation-Hill-Climbing-Aglorithm/README.md

 # Bin-Packing-Problem-with-Random-Mutation-Hill-Climbing-Aglorithm

-I have solved the bin packing problem using the RMHC algorithm.
+In this project, I had been tasked with producing a good solution to the bin packing problem using the random mutation hill climbing algorithm.